system76/firmware-open/docs/adding-a-new-board.md

 `generate.sh` does not create `devicetree.cb`.
 Some values for this file can be produced using the `devicetree.py` script.

+## Configuring Intel CSME

+The CSME image may need to be regenerated.
+Common changes that may be required are disabling Platform Trust Technology (PTT) so the discrete TPM device will work, and changing the Boot Guard profile to disable verified boot.

 ## Porting System76 EC

 To port System76 EC firmware to a new board, see the EC documentation.